cosmos/governance/Crisis.md

 ### The amount required to send a message to halt the Cosmos Hub chain if an invariant is broken, in micro-ATOM.
 #### `cosmoshub-3` default: `1333000000` `uatom`

 A Cosmos account (address) can send a transaction message that will halt the Cosmos Hub chain if an invariant is broken.
 An example of this would be if all of the account balances in total did not equal the total supply.
 This kind of transaction could consume excessive amounts of gas to compute, beyond the maximum allowable block gas limit. `ConstantFee` makes it possible to bypass the gas limit in order to process this transaction, while setting a cost to disincentivize using the function to attack the network.
 The cost of the transaction is `1333000000` `uatom` (1,333 ATOM) and will effectively not be paid if the chain halts due to a broken invariant (which similar to being refunded).
 If the invariant is not broken, then `ConstantFee` will be paid.
-All in Bits has published more information about the [Crisis module here](https://docs.cosmos.network/master/modules/crisis/).
+All in Bits has published more information about the [crisis module here](https://docs.cosmos.network/master/modules/crisis/).

 ### Potential implications
 #### Decreasing the value of `ConstantFee`